 70% of employees surveyed prioritized being empowered to take action on the job when an issue or opportunity presents itself as a vital component of their engagement.
 (Source: SHRM 2016)

-These employee engagement statistics should help keep your team productive and motivated.
-What are your thoughts on these figures?
+These employee engagement statistics should help you understand how to keep your team productive and motivated.
+It may also inspire you to do more employee appreciation and recognition or invest in HR tools.
+What are your thoughts on these figures and how to improve engagement in your organization?
 Let us know in the comments section.